IsNielsen/SimpleTextTools/doc/Plan.md

 If multiple files, print `==> FILENAME <==` then the bottom `n` lines of the file (then repeat).

 *   what I know:
-  * That my head function at least kina works
+    That my head function at least kina works
     * How to read a file in reverse

 *   What I dont know:
     * Is the `reversed(list(file)` the best way to read the file backwards?
     * Other than that I think Im good?
 Wish me luck

 *   Data needed:
     * commandline inputs,
     * Files, modifier(flag)

+*   Algorithms:
+    * Loop over files (for loop)
+    * Error handling through usage()

 ### cut tool
 Create a function that takes *command line args*, and optional modifer (which requires an int after), and file name(s) Open each file and print just the column (separated by `,`'s) that is requested If multiple files, just do it in order without separation.

 *   What I know:
     * How to split files with a separator
     * How to check for the modifier
     * There is a good chance i might need to fix an off-by-one error.
 *   What I dont know:
     * what data type im going to get when I split the files.
 *   Data needed:
     * command line inputs
         * optional modifier and integer for what row needs printin
         * files
 *   Algorithms:
+    * Loop over files (for loop)
-  *
+    * Error handling through usage()

 ### paste tool

 Create a function that joins 2 or more files together by combining files line by line, separated with a `,` .
 If theres just one file, it acts like cat

 *   What I know:
     * `",".join(array)` might do what i want
     * how to read the file
     * Im going to need to input each line into an array
 *   What I dont know:
     * Why im not asleep

+*   Algorithms:
+    * Loop over files (for loop)
-  *
+* Error handling through usage()

 ### tt.py
 Read what arguments have been given as an array. there must be 2 or more args, the first will be the tool that is being used.
 Pass all args after that into the tool wanted

 *   What I know:
     * reading and poping from arrays

 *   What I dont know:
     * how to read from command line
 *   Data used:
     * list/array of args inputed from command line

+*   Algorithms:
+    * if this file, do this (for all files)
+    * Error handling through usage()

 ## Phase 1: Design
 *(30% of your effort)*